isomerpages/moe-asrjc/_joining-asrjc/Canteen Vendor.md

 *Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*

-*Successful applicant will commence their operations at 1033 Upper Serangoon Road Singapore (534768) wef January 2024.*
+*Successful applicant for Malay Food Stall will commence their operations at 1033 Upper Serangoon Road Singapore (534768) wef January 2024.*

+*Successful applicant for Halal Western Food Stall will commence their operation at current address 4500 Ang Mo Kio Ave 6 Singapore (569843) from August 2023 to December 2023 and new address 1033 Upper Serangoon Road Singapore (534768)  wef January 2024*